0rC0/NeuroMet_MP2rage_pypes/README.md

 # NeuroMET MP2RAGE pipeline

-Structural MRI preprocessing pipeline to produce a T1w image optimized for further processing with `fmriprep` and `freesurfer`
+Structural MRI preprocessing pipeline for MP2RAGE images.
+Uses the T1w UNI and its denoised reconstruction (O’Brien et al., 2014) to achieve a T1w derivatives optimized for further processing with `fmriprep` and `freesurfer`

 ## About